ICanOnlySuffer/exercise/README.md

 	split by the dash sign character into the the starting hour and ending hour, these are converted to integers and a range is created between these two.

-2. An array of pairs of employees is created to be mapped through returning a hash containing the the pair of employees names contatenated with a dash and the times they have coincided.
-	1. If the ammount of employees is over 2 a copy of the array of employees is created, rotated and zipped with the array of employees, thus creating an array of pairs of employees.
+2. If the ammount of employees is over 2 a copy of the array of employees is created, rotated and zipped with the array of employees, thus creating an array of pairs of employees.
 But if the ammount of employees is 2 or below, the array of pairs is made by putting the array of employees inside another array.
-	2. This array is mapped through to create a hash.
+3. The array of pairs is mapped through returning a hash containing the the pair of employees names contatenated with a dash and the times they have coincided.
 	1. The keys of the hash are the concatenation of the pair of employees' names with a dash sign character.
 	2. The values of the hash are the count of the times they coincided.
 The schedule of the first employee of the pair is iterated though, if the second employee attended the day the first employee did and the range of hours they attended that day overlaps, the counter goes up by 1.
-	3. At the end, for each coincidence it is printing the employees' pair names, followed by a colon and the amount of times they were in office at the same time.
+4. At the end, for each coincidence it is printing the employees' pair names, followed by a colon and the amount of times they concided in office.

 ## Approach